GaloisInc/cryptol-specs/Primitive/Asymmetric/Signature/SphincsPlus.cry.md

 we define a single record form having all the fields of each, along with functions for converting between these records and flat byte string representations.

+**TODO**: This was a dumb idea...
+Better to just operate directly on ADRS.
+Define all the getters and setters here, each with the appropriate 'type' check.

 ```
 type ADRS        = [256]